npklein/BIOS_ASE/README.md

+# NOTE: figures have been re-arranged slightly.
+This document has not yet been updated with the new figure numbers

 # BIOS_ASE

 ## NOTE: We use hardcoded paths to locations of files on our cluster, if you want to do these analysis on your own data you will have to change the paths in the scripts